iw4p/telegram-cloud/README.md

 So when you upload a file, you can see the file_id.
 So now what?
 If you have a Telegram bot and you have 50MB limitation for uploading and send to users, you can bypass this limitation by this trick and upload files upto 1.5GB and pass it by file_id or message_id or...

+### Good to know
+The config file can be found on `~/.telegram-cloud/` Each login make *.session file which is located there and it cause script for logged-in user works globally.
+Inside `telegram-cloud-config.ini`, you can find api_hash and api_id and name you've entered by `tglogin`

 ### Todos

  - Upload and download multiple files